tazama-lf/docs/Guides/dev-set-up-environment.md

 The core Tazama services are best deployed via the [Tazama Docker Full-Stack Deployment](https://github.com/tazama-lf/full-stack-docker-tazama).

-The deployment script (tazama.bat for Windows or tazama.sh for Mac OS/Linux) will guide you through the steps to either deploy the components from GitHub repositories or precompiled DockerHub images.
+The deployment script (tazama.bat for Windows or tazama.sh for macOS/Linux) will guide you through the steps to either deploy the components from GitHub repositories or precompiled DockerHub images.

 We recommend that you deploy option 2.
 Public (DockerHub) deployment if you are just starting out.
 This deployment will deploy the core services, and two sample rule processors that are hosted in our public GitHub organization.